 The COVID-19 pandemic has had far-reaching effects on all aspects of education: academic, extracurricular, athletic, and more.
 With this webinar, gain valuable knowledge on how student-athletes and their families can engage with the National Collegiate Athletic Association (NCAA) and the National Association of Intercollegiate Athletics (NAIA) during this atypical time.

-Six Actions Educators Can Take Right Now to Support High School Seniors’ Transition
+Five Actions Educators Can Take Right Now to Support High School Seniors’ Transition

-The following six actions have been adapted from the National College Attainment Network (NCAN) Immediate Next Steps guide for supporting high school seniors’ transition to a postsecondary educational program.
+The following five actions have been adapted from the National College Attainment Network (NCAN) Immediate Next Steps guide for supporting high school seniors’ transition to a postsecondary educational program.
 Take the following actions to prevent summer melt and ensure that the high school class of 2020 enrolls at their postsecondary program in the fall.

 Texas graduation requirements state that students must select an endorsement and draft a four-year graduation plan before starting ninth grade.
 They can revise this plan every year.
 The process helps students identify education and training opportunities for after high school.
 It also helps develop employment-seeking skills.